Credit Information in Earnings Calls

+We test the statistical significance of the annualized return using 100 simulated portfolios under the null hypothesis of no-predictability, for the IG and HY portfolios for each $(l,u)$ combination listed in the table.
+Details of the simulation strategy are in Section \ref{s:null-dist} of the Online Appendix.
+The 1\%, 5\%, and 10\% significance levels of the strategy return are represented by $^{\ast\ast\ast}$, $^{\ast\ast}$, and $^{\ast}$, respectively.
+For example, the strategy return is significant at 1\% level if at most one of the 100 simulated strategies has a higher average annualized return.

 Before discussing the results in Table \ref{t:porttest}, we make several observations.
-First, our portfolio construction methodology isolates credit score exposure without having an exposure to aggregate credit markets indexes. \footnote{For the 30 portfolio outcomes shown in Table \ref{t:porttest}, the range of monthly portfolio return betas to either the IG or HY indexes is $(-0.01, 0.12)$.
-The IG and HY aggregate credit indexes are obtained from FRED website.} Thus, it produces targeted portfolios that focus on the out-of-sample effectiveness of our credit score measure.
-In practice, combining the credit score measure with other factors for forecasting credit returns may further improve portfolio performance.
+First, our portfolio construction methodology, {and in particular the constraint in \eqref{constr_sumPV}}, isolates credit score exposure without having an exposure to aggregate credit markets indexes. \footnote{For the 30 portfolio outcomes shown in Table \ref{t:porttest}, the range of monthly portfolio return betas to either the IG or HY indexes is $(0.01, 0.15)$.
+The IG and HY aggregate credit indexes are obtained from FRED website.} {Thus our portfolio strategy hinges on the cross-sectional relationship between credit scores and future CDS market outcomes.} In practice, combining credit scores with other factors for forecasting credit returns may further improve portfolio performance.